sneha1247/new-demo/README.md

 # new-demo
-this repository is for practicing the GITHUB flow Author-sneha jadhav
+this repository is for practicing the GITHUB flow.
+Author-sneha jadhav